Messianic Judaism: Messianic Seal of Jerusalem

-The Messianic Seal of Jerusalem is a symbol used by Messianic Judaism.
-It is a depiction of the temple menorah, an ancient symbol used by Jews, together with the "ichthys", a depictive representation of Christianity, with a Star of David at the intersection.
+The "Messianic Seal of Jerusalem" is a symbol used by Messianic Judaism.
+It is a depiction of the Temple menorah, an ancient symbol of Judaism, together with the ichthys, a depictive representation of Christianity, intersected by a Star of David.

 There is an ongoing dispute as to whether the seal dates from the 1st century CE or if it is a 20th-century invention.

 Other symbols of Messianic Judaism include a cross inside a Star of David; a dolphin; and a lit menorah.

 Theology and core doctrines

 The Trinity

 Many Messianic Jews affirm the doctrine of the Trinity: God the Father, God the Son, and God the Holy Spirit as three representations of the same divinity.